Vaccines, drugs… Why has cancer research accelerated in recent months?

 “The economic model is not stabilized.
 What will be the cost of testing 15,000 patients per year?”, She wondered.
 “We are also aware of the difficulty of access to medicines for all patients.”

 According to Éric Solary, “the cost will be a source of political and social conflict”.
-While nursing staff have been warning for many years about the state of the French healthcare system, in particular the lack of resources invested in hospitals, the professor of hematology at the Paris-Saclay Faculty of Medicine pointed to “a contrast between the progress of knowledge and the difficulties of running a hospital on a daily basis”.
+While nursing staff have been warning for many years regarding the state of the French healthcare system, in particular the lack of resources invested in hospitals, the professor of hematology at the Paris-Saclay Faculty of Medicine pointed to “a contrast between the progress of knowledge and the difficulties of running a hospital on a daily basis”.

 “We must preserve the health system to benefit from advances in research, he claimed, the question is on the table.”